10 Well Paying Jobs You Haven’t Heard of

 Crime Scene Cleaner

 If you have the stomach for it, working as a crime scene cleaner can be a financially rewarding venture.
 Your work will revolve around cleaning and sanitizing sites where a crime has occurred.
 As you can imagine, such sites are not only messy; they can be unequivocally traumatic to those that the victim leaves behind.
-That’s why aside from the ability to clean with efficiency, speed and competence, you should also practice compassion toward grieving families as you relieve them of the burden of cleanup.
+That’s why, aside from the ability to clean with efficiency, speed, and competence, you should also practice compassion toward grieving families as you relieve them of the burden of cleanup.

 How much it pays: between $35,000 and $80,000.

 How to become one: Complete a training program provided by crime scene cleanup companies.
+Feeling up it?
+Check out our hand guide on the high-paying dirty jobs where competition is not as intense, and pay is good!

 Ice Cream Taster

-Tastemaster, flavorologist, sensory analyst—though it may go by many different names the job remains the same—to taste-test ice cream and rate it based on taste, texture, smell and appearance.
+Tastemaster, flavorologist, sensory analyst - though it may go by many different names, the job remains the same - to taste-test ice cream and rate it based on taste, texture, smell, and appearance.
 Though it may sound easy enough, the work can be demanding, as a taster may be required to test sample after sample of ice cream.

 How much it pays: $60,000/year.